soumadip-dev/JS-React-notes/scope.md

 ##### Phases of Execution in JavaScript

-JavaScript executes code in two distinct phases:
+JavaScript executes code in three distinct phases:

 1. **Parsing:** This involves reading the code and converting it into a data structure called the _Abstract Syntax Tree (AST)_.
 This process breaks down each line of code into meaningful components for JavaScript and checks for syntax errors.